microsoft/vscode-docs/docs/editor/settings-sync.md

 ## Configuring synced data

 Machine settings (with `machine` or `machine-overridable` [scopes](/updates/v1_34.md#machinespecific-settings)) are not synchronized by default, since their values are specific to a given machine.
-You can also add or remove settings you want to this list from the Settings editor or using the setting `sync.ignoredSettings`.
+You can also add or remove settings you want to this list from the Settings editor or using the setting `settingsSync.ignoredSettings`.

 ![Settings Sync ignored settings](images/settings-sync/sync-ignored-settings.png)

 Keyboard Shortcuts are synchronized per platform by default.
-If your keyboard shortcuts are platform-agnostic, you can synchronize them across platforms by disabling the setting `sync.keybindingsPerPlatform`.
+If your keyboard shortcuts are platform-agnostic, you can synchronize them across platforms by disabling the setting `settingsSync.keybindingsPerPlatform`.

 All built-in and installed extensions are synchronized along with their global enablement state.
-You can skip synchronizing an extension, either from the Extensions view (`kb(workbench.view.extensions)`) or using the setting `sync.ignoredExtensions`.
+You can skip synchronizing an extension, either from the Extensions view (`kb(workbench.view.extensions)`) or using the setting `settingsSync.ignoredExtensions`.

 ![Settings Sync ignored settings](images/settings-sync/sync-ignored-extensions.png)